janwilmans/proposals/pXXXXR0.md

 std::vector<int> v(std::reserve_heap, 1000);
 ```

-This wording isn't right sinse the C++ abstract machine doesn't define a stack, but the idea here is that 'std::reserve_stack' would create a 1000-byte small-object buffer and that `std::reserve_heap` would dispense with the small-object buffer entirely and do the heap allocation immediataly.
+This wording is not right since the C++ abstract machine does not define a stack, but the idea here is that 'std::reserve_stack' would create a 1000-byte small-object buffer and that `std::reserve_heap` would dispense with the small-object buffer entirely and do the heap allocation immediately.
+Problem with this approach is, the choise for 'no small-object buffer' is a compile time decision, so it probably needs to be a template argument.

 # Acknowledgements